Those rehab exercises need to be done, and when you don’t have the motivation to do it, we’ve got your back.

 Make yourself one small promise: “I’ll do these exercises for just 5 minutes.”

-When we set small goals, fear is much less likely to kick in and suddenly those rehab exercises seem much more doable.
+When we set small goals, fear is much less likely to kick in and suddenly those stroke recovery exercises seem much more doable.

 Here’s the trick: Once you get moving, you will always have the option to stop after 5 minutes.